 There aren't any true slopers on this board, though by adjusting the location of its hanging cords you can offset the angle of the entire board to create sloping edges.
 While we liked a lot of things about this model, the slopers weren't necessarily one of them.
 This is mostly due to the hanging, slightly rotating nature of this board.
 The slopers felt more awkward, and our review team would utilize them less with this board than with other models.

-The texture of this board is awesome and easily among our review team's favorite of any models we tested.
-We found its edges and pockets as smooth as the Beast Maker 1000 or Beast Maker 2000, and even better than the Metolius Wood Grips Compact II which has some irregularities that would irritate the skin on our fingertips.
-The texture of this board was smoother than all of the Polyester Resin models we tested which is generally a good thing.
-While less grippy, the smoother texture was easier on our skin and facilitated a better workout because it took more effort to hang on compared to a more textured model.
+The texture of this board is awesome and easily among our review team's favorite of any model we tested.
+We found its edges and pockets smooth and easy on the fingertips.
+The texture of this board is smoother than all of the polyester resin models we tested, which is generally a good thing.
+Though less grippy, the smoother texture is easier on your skin and facilitates a better workout because it takes more effort to hang onto than a more textured model.

-The only thing we didn't love was the 4-finger slots designed for pull-ups and lock-offs.
-Because the hole was located just barely above the edges, they were the least comfortable jugs we tested.
+The only thing we don't love is the 4-finger slots designed for pull-ups and lock-offs.
+Because the hole is located just barely above the edges, they are the least comfortable jugs we tested.

-The model doesn't offer any pinches, while you can hang it at an angle to work on very larger pinches gripping two sets of edges our review team found this as awkward and hard.
+The model doesn't offer any pinches, while you can hang it at an angle to work on very large pinches by gripping two sets of edges, our review team found this to be awkward and difficult.
 Not having very good pinches is generally a theme among compact boards.

 This board is certainly the narrowest model we tested which is fine for travel or bringing to warm-up at the crag, but if you are going to log serious time on a board as a primary training tool, we recommend getting a wider board.
 This is particularly true if you are over 5'6" or have a history of shoulder or elbow problems.
 Awesome Woody's makes the Cliff Board Wide Boy which is essentially the same board from an edge number and depth perspective but is nearly 10 inches wider.
 The Cliff Board Wide also offers a few more pockets squeezed into its longer length, but its obvious disadvantage is it doesn't fit into a backpack as easily and takes up noticeably more room.